SusanneGerber/Mislabeling_Coinference/Release/Mislabeling_Coinference/README.txt

 1. Introduction
 ================
 Mislabeling_Coinference is a Matlab-based software package for a simultaneous inference of generalised linear model parameters (implemented is logit-function) and of the category-specific mislabeling risks.
-The methodology is described in the following paper:

-S. Gerber, L Pospisil, Ch.
-Hewel, M. Rueda, A. Hassanali and I. Horenko, "Co-inference of data mislabelings reveals improved models in breast cancer diagnostics and genomics"

 Mislabeling_Coinference is an open-sourced parallel Matlab-toolbox (under the General Public Licence), can be easily extended or tailored for specific tasks, and scaled up for large data sets.